 It’s perfect for picnicking, though it can crowd up on weekends, especially on fog-free days.
 For nude sunbathing, head to its northern end; families in clothing stick to the south.

 To visit the Lost Coast is to discover volcanic beaches of black sand and ethereal mist hovering above roaring surf as majestic Roosevelt elk graze the forests.

 The King Range boldly rises 4000ft within 3 miles of the coast, between where Hwy 1 cuts inland north of Westport to just south of Ferndale.
 The coast became "lost" when the state’s highway system deemed the region impassable in the mid-20th century.

 The best way to see the Lost Coast is to hike.
 In autumn, the weather is clear and cool.
-Wildflowers bloom from April through May and gray whales migrate from December through April.
+Wildflowers bloom from April through May and gray whales migrate past the beaches from December through April.
 The warmest, driest months are June to September, but days are foggy and the weather can change quickly.

-Detour: tackle an epic backpacking route through the area.
+Detour: Tackle an epic backpacking route through the area.
 Overnighters will need a bear canister and backcountry permit, both available from the Bureau of Land Management – the latter best acquired weeks in advance at recreation.gov.